sfjuocekr/CRSF-joystick/README.md

 Having separate buttons makes setting up simulator functions a breeze!
 I have added a few hacks to make different simulators compatible with this joystick.

+Also works in BetaFlight passthrough to flash your receiver, be sure to use a compatible baud rate for your device!

 # Credits:

  * SBUS from bolderflight: https://github.com/bolderflight/SBUS